 Jessie Mary Cooper (née McAndrew) (1918–1993) was the first woman elected to South Australia’s parliament.
 Sydney-born, she graduated from the University of Sydney in 1936.
 She married Geoffrey Cooper, Army officer and South Australian industrialist, in 1940, and became the calm and capable secretary of Australia’s largest girls’ boarding and day school.
-Moving to South Australia after the Second World War, the Coopers lived in the eastern Adelaide suburb of Burnside, where their son and daughter were born.
+Moving to South Australia after the Second World War, the Coopers lived in the eastern Adelaide suburb of Burnside, where their son was born.

 Cooper joined the local Liberal and Country League Branch, became secretary and then president, and served on the State Executive for ten years.
 Seeking pre-selection for the Legislative Council’s Central District No.2 in December 1952, two ageing representatives of the district ensured her failure by exchanging preferences, a lesson she remembered.
 She gained endorsement in 1958, but faced an unprecedented challenge three weeks before the March 1959 election.
 Two male Liberal Party members applied for a Supreme Court order directing the returning officer to reject nomination of any woman candidate for the Legislative Council.
 Labor endorsed a woman, Margaret Scott, for the same district.